The isomorphism problem for large-type Artin groups: Centralisers of hyperbolic elements.

 We consider (part of) the neighbourhood of $v$, as described in Figure \ref{FigHexagon}.
 We claim that the only double arrows can appear in this neighbourhood is on edges of $u$.
-Indeed, if say the blue half-hexagon had a double arrow between its two upper triangles, then the red and green half-hexagons would have double arrows between their two lower triangles, by Lemma \ref{LemmaHexagonCompletion}.
-We then have a contradiction to Lemma \ref{LemmaHexagonCompletion} by looking at the hexagon obtained from gluing the red and the green half-hexagons together.
-From Lemma \ref{LemmaHexagonCompletion} again, the two single arrows in the blue half-polygon points towards the same direction.
+Indeed, if say the blue half-principal-polygon had a double arrow between its two upper triangles, then the red and green half-principal-polygons would have double arrows between their two lower triangles, by Lemma \ref{LemmaHexagonCompletion}.
+We then have a contradiction to Lemma \ref{LemmaHexagonCompletion} by looking at the principal polygon obtained from gluing the red and the green half-principal-polygons together.
+From Lemma \ref{LemmaHexagonCompletion} again, the two single arrows in the blue half-principal-polygon point towards the same direction.
 This means that up to replacing $s$ and $t$ by their inverses, we are in the following situation: